ARMmbed/mbed-os-5-docs/docs/refs/api/platform/callbacks.md

 ### Callbacks

-A callback is a user provided piece of code that is passed to another function.
-The callback allows an API to execute the user’s code in its own context.
+A callback is a user provided function that a user may pass to an API.
+The callback allows the API to execute the user’s code in its own context.

 ```c++
 // Create a serial object